hound-search/hound/README.md

 }
 ```

-3. Run the Hound server with `houndd` in the same directory and you should see output similar to:
+3. Run the Hound server with `houndd` in the same directory as your `config.json`.
+You should see output similar to:
 ```
 2015/03/13 09:07:42 Searcher started for statsd
 2015/03/13 09:07:42 Searcher started for Hound